Kangaroo Route: One-stop flights (1974–2018)

-Non-stop flights (2018– )
+Non-stop flights (2018–present)

 Non-stop flights from Perth to London commenced in March 2018 with Boeing 787s, with the Kangaroo route becoming a non-stop route for the first time, while also connecting Australia and Europe via a non-stop route for the first time.
-(However, travel time from Sydney, Brisbane or Melbourne is slightly longer than via Singapore, Doha, Abu Dhabi or Dubai; for example, Sydney to London via Perth takes 26 hours, Sydney to London via Doha takes 22 hours).
 These flights operate out of Perth's Terminal 3 rather than the traditional T1 in order to facilitate seamless transfers from Qantas domestic flights.
-The non-stop service forms part of Qantas' secondary Kangaroo route QF9/10, between Melbourne and London via Perth.
-The route also opens up the possibility of further direct flights to Europe from Perth such as Paris and Frankfurt.
-In June 2022, Qantas launched a non-stop seasonal service from Perth to Rome.
+The route also opens up the possibility of further direct flights to Europe from Perth such as Rome (launched June 2022) and Paris (launched July 2024).

-In late March 2020, prior to Qantas cutting all international services due to the COVID-19 pandemic, several repatriation flights were operated by Airbus A380, routed as Sydney-Darwin-London.
+In late March 2020, prior to Qantas cutting all international services due to the COVID-19 pandemic, several repatriation flights were operated with a routing of Sydney-Darwin-London.
 The Singaporean government had banned transit passengers and airspace in the Middle East was closed, due to the pandemic.
-This was the first time an Airbus A380 flew nonstop between Europe and Oceania.
+This was the first time an Airbus A380 flew nonstop between Australia and Europe.

 In November 2021, Qantas resumed non-stop Kangaroo Route flights, this time from Darwin to London before resuming the non-stop route between Perth and London in May 2022 following the reopening of Western Australia for international travel.